MouseLand/Kilosort/docs/drift.rst

 Drift correction
 ==============================

-Here we get into the details of drift: why it happens, what it looks like, how you can characterize it for your own recordings, and how you can tell if Kilosort2 is fixing it.
+Here we get into the details of drift: why it happens, what it looks like, how you can characterize it for your own recordings, and how you can tell if Kilosort is fixing it.
 The examples in this section are from acute Neuropixels 1.0 recordings in head-fixed mice.

 Why drift happens
 ------------------------